-- Organization code-to-organization heirarchy mapping is determined by fleet executive management.
+Organization code-to-organization heirarchy mapping is determined by fleet executive management.

 - Records with unassigned organization codes are excluded from the dashboard until the organization code assignment is made.

-Calculate greenhouse gas emissions—Greenhouse gas (GHG) emissions are calculated in metric tons of CO2 equivalents (MT CO2e) by applying GHG emissions factors to the quantity of fuel purchased for each fuel transaction record.
+Greenhouse gas (GHG) emissions are calculated in metric tons of CO2 equivalents (MT CO2e) by applying GHG emissions factors to the quantity of fuel purchased for each fuel transaction record.
 GHG emissions factors for each fuel type can be found in FAST.

 - Postal Code

 The overwhelming majority of stations (86%) are geocoded at the address or premise levels, and 97% are geocoded at the postal code level or better.
 Less than 1% of stations are unable to be geocoded, and therefore are not accounted for in geographic analysis.
 However, fuel use from these stations is accounted for in the fuel consumption summaries.

 The systems that log fuel purchase transaction data are automated rather than manually entered, which means that the data quality in general is believed to be robust.
 However, there are issues that can affect data quality.

 Miscoded Fuel Transactions